harrymd/PlanetaryModels/README.md

 # harrymd/PlanetaryModels

 This repository is a fork of [Jia Shi's *PlanetaryModels*](https://github.com/js1019/PlanetaryModels) code.
-It contains scripts for building Earth models containg large low-shear-velocity provinces (LLSVPs).
+It contains scripts for building Earth models containing [large low-shear-velocity provinces](https://en.wikipedia.org/wiki/Large_low-shear-velocity_provinces) (LLSVPs).

 If you wish to use the examples here, you will have to substitute your own file paths (for example, `/your/work/directory` instead of `/work/06414/tg857131`).